-Its an age old question, and as if often the case in real estate, there is no obvious, clear-cut answer.
-The reason for this is that there are many factors that decide profitability.
+Its an age old question, which should I buy a unit/apartment or house and as if often the case in real estate, there is no obvious, clear-cut answer.
+The reason for this is that there are many factors that we look at for your consideration.

 Personally, when purchasing a property, I tend to go for a house mainly because of the potential for development.
 If I can get a decent block in a growth area, there is the potential for developing and increasing yield, even if the development is only to the point of dual occupancy.